Mountains of the Moon

 Hydration

-Need gear?
-We offer rentals at our base camp.
+Missing gear?
+We offer convenient rentals directly at our base camp.

 By Road

-A scenic drive through Uganda’s countryside.
-The route via Fort Portal allows you to see tea plantations and the crater lakes.
+Enjoy a scenic drive through Uganda’s lush countryside.
+The route via Fort Portal allows you to view expansive tea plantations and beautiful crater lakes.

 By Air

-The fastest option.
-Scheduled flights operate daily from Entebbe International Airport directly to Kasese Airstrip.
+This is the fastest and most convenient option.
+Scheduled domestic flights operate daily directly from Entebbe International Airport to the Kasese Airstrip.

 How difficult is the trek?

 The Central Circuit and Margherita Peak treks are strenuous.
-You must be physically fit and comfortable hiking 6-8 hours a day in mud and altitude.
-No technical climbing skills are needed for the trek, but basic crampon/rope skills (taught on site) are used for the peak glacier.
+You must be physically fit and comfortable hiking 6 to 8 hours a day in mud and altitude.
+No technical climbing skills are needed for the base trek, but guides will teach you basic crampon and rope skills on-site for the peak glacier.

 Is there malaria in the mountains?

-Mosquitoes are generally found below 2,000 meters.
-The base camp and Kasese town have malaria risk, so prophylactics are recommended.
-However, once you ascend past the first camp, the risk drops to near zero due to the cold altitude.
+Mosquitoes generally live below 2,000 meters.
+The base camp and Kasese town have a malaria risk, so prophylactics are highly recommended.
+However, once you ascend past the first camp, the risk drops to near zero due to the freezing altitude.

 There is no electricity in the mountain huts.
 You must bring portable power banks.
 Solar chargers can be hit-or-miss due to the frequent cloud cover.
-We recommend keeping batteries warm (inside your sleeping bag) to preserve charge.
+We strongly recommend keeping your batteries warm inside your sleeping bag at night to preserve their charge.

 Do I need a Visa?

 Most visitors require a visa to enter Uganda.
-This is best applied for online (E-Visa) before arrival.
-Please check with your local embassy for the most up-to-date requirements for your nationality.
+You should apply for an E-Visa online before arrival.
+Please check with your local embassy for the most up-to-date entry requirements for your specific nationality.

 Is the water safe to drink?

-Mountain streams are clear, but we recommend purification tablets or filtering bottles.
-Boiled water is always available at camps for tea, coffee, and refilling bottles.
+Mountain streams run clear, but we always recommend using purification tablets or filtering bottles.
+Your team provides boiled water at the camps for tea, coffee, and safely refilling your bottles.

 What is the tipping policy?

-Tipping is highly appreciated by the crew.
-A general guideline is $15-20 per day for the guide and $10 per day for porters, typically pooled and distributed at the end of the trek.
+Tipping is highly appreciated by the hard-working crew.
+A general guideline is $15 to $20 per day for the lead guide and $10 per day for the porters.
+You typically pool the tips and distribute them at the end of the trek.

 Can you accommodate dietary needs?

 Absolutely.
-Our mountain cooks can prepare vegetarian, vegan, gluten-free, and lactose-free meals.
-Please inform us of any specific allergies when booking.
+Our skilled mountain cooks can easily prepare vegetarian, vegan, gluten-free, and lactose-free meals.
+Please explicitly inform us of any specific food allergies when you book your trek.

 Chat with an Expert 👋